Kneipp Therapy Training for Holistic Practitioners

 When, where, and how much?

-March 20—APR 3, 2021 In the German village of Bad Worishofen.
-Both weeks for just $4500! (all inclusive-room, board, training, morning treatments and tours)
+2022 dates will be announced in Summer 2021.
+This class takes place in the German village of Bad Worishofen.
+Both weeks for just $4950! (all inclusive-room, board, training, morning treatments and tours)

 Register Here and Now!